NaqiuddinKamal/Kaggle-Projects/Crop Recommender Based on Soils/Readme.md

- Here is a draft README for the crop recommendation code:

 # Crop Recommendation System

 This project builds a model to recommend which crop to grow based on soil properties and climate conditions.